A successful design starts with a complete set of specifications and a good concept.

 setting up and conducting qualification tests;

-In 2007 I continued as a self-employed person in the same field and I also used my knowledge and skills with the engineering firm Vink System Design & Analysis for other companies, such as Mapper Lithography.
+In 2007 I continued as a self-employed person in the same field and I also used my knowledge and skills with the engineering company Vink System Design & Analysis for other companies, such as Mapper Lithography.

 Tolerance Analysis Course